 - HubSpot Expertise

-Symphony’s marketing team had enjoyed a successful relationship with SmartBug Media since early 2016.
-Led by strategist Jessica Vionas-Singer, SmartBug provided strategy, content, and HubSpot support to Symphony’s marketing efforts.
+Symphony’s marketing team had enjoyed a successful relationship with SmartBug Media led by strategist Jessica Vionas-Singer, that included SmartBug providing strategy, content, and HubSpot support to Symphony’s marketing efforts.
 Naturally, the Symphony team turned to Vionas-Singer for advice on how to make the ambitious HR Tech marketing plan a reality.